1nilx2/Deep-Learning/README.md

 # Statistics

+## Style GAN
+#### Main Idea
+Mapping z to w space so that distribution becomes more linear and thus allows smooth transition This alleviates the problem of Gaussian distribution where sampling was done in rather non-linear space

 ## Cross-entropy & KL Divergence
 #### Entropy
 Entropy is average amount of information and can be said degree of surprise